Chiukee/Groupproj/README.md

 * User must be able to register(must choose between an organization or an individual)

-* User must be able to log-in
+- [ x] User must be able to log-in

 * User must be given an option to change or retreive password